-- (1) Participation in a disturbance with the purpose to commit or incite any action that presents a clear and present danger to others, causes physical harm to others, or damages property. - (2) Proscribed behavior in the context of a riot includes, but is not limited to: - (a) Knowingly engaging in conduct designed to incite another to engage in riotous behavior; and - (b) Actual or threatened damage to or destruction of university property or property of others, whether done intentionally or with reckless disregard; and - (c) Failing to comply with a directive to disperse by university officials, law enforcement or emergency personnel; and - (d) Intimidating, impeding, hindering or obstructing a university official, law enforcement or emergency personnel in the performance of their duties. - (3) This rule shall not be interpreted as proscribing peaceful demonstrations, peaceful picketing, a call for a peaceful boycott, or other forms of peaceful dissent. - (Q) Recording without knowledge.
+- (1) Participation in a disturbance with the purpose to commit or incite any action that presents a clear and present danger to others, causes physical harm to others, or damages property. - (2) Proscribed behavior in the context of a riot includes, but is not limited to: - (a) Knowingly engaging in conduct designed to incite another to engage in riotous behavior; and - (b) Actual or threatened damage to or destruction of university property or property of others, whether done intentionally or with reckless disregard; and

+- (c) Failing to comply with a directive to disperse by university officials, law enforcement, or emergency personnel; and - (d) Making threats in a manner that causes a reasonable fear of harm to another; impeding, hindering or obstructing a university official, law enforcement, or emergency personnel in the performance of their duties. - (3) This rule shall not be interpreted as proscribing peaceful demonstrations, peaceful picketing, a call for a peaceful boycott, or other forms of peaceful dissent. - (Q) Recording or distribution without knowledge.

-Using electronic or other means to make a video, audio, or photographic record of any person in a location where there is a reasonable expectation of privacy without the person's prior knowledge, when such a recording is likely to cause injury, distress, or damage to reputation.
+Using electronic or other means to make or distribute a video, audio, or photographic record of any person in a location where there is a reasonable expectation of privacy without the person's prior knowledge, when such a recording is likely to cause injury, distress, or damage to reputation.
 This includes, but is not limited to, taking video, audio, or photographic records in shower/locker rooms, residence hall rooms, and restrooms.
 The storing, sharing, and/or distributing of such unauthorized records by any means is also prohibited.